simylein/minecraft-server/README.md

 Now you got two directorys.

-One is called "minecraft" and has all the scripts in it and the otherone is called "minecraft-backups"
+By default, one is called "minecraft" and has all the scripts in it and the other one is called "minecraft-backups" (if you chose another name it will replace "minecraft" with your name)

 The "minecraft" is your Live-Server so to Speak and the "minecraft-backups" stores your backups as an archiv or restore option.

-The following Scripts automate the start, stop, restart, update and backup procedure.

 There is also a Script which is called settings.sh